cfwheels/cfwheels/wheels/docs/05 Displaying Views to Users/06 Displaying Links for Pagination.md

 # Displaying Links for Pagination

-<p class="intro">How to create links to other pages to your paginated data in your views.</p>
+*How to create links to other pages to your paginated data in your views.*

 In the chapter titled [Getting Paginated Data][1], we talked about how to get pages of records from the database (records 11-20, for example).
 Now we'll show you how to create links to other pages in your view.